twoBirds/twobirds-core/README.md

 These are used to create instances.

-The instances are saved in the DOM nodes or in other tB instances.
+The instances usually are saved in a DOM node or in other tB instances.

 ### Instances

 There are some property names in twoBirds instances that are reserved:

 * *target*: ... is the DOM node the tB instance is attached to.
-In nested objects it is inherited from the parent, but AT RUNTIME can be set to another DOM node as well if necessary.
-You cannot set this property in a repo object, since it would make no sense.

-* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) as well as the .instanceOf("namespace") method checks against the "name" property.
+* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) checks against the "namespace" property.

 * *handlers*: ... is a plain object, where { key: value } is { eventName: function myHandler( pEvent ){ /\*...\*/ } }.
 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.
 Internally they are converted to array anyway.